 These streets were not developed as "private" streets.
 They were developed as every other street in Orinda was developed: on private property by a private developer to the specifications of the County or City.
-But while many (most) streets developed were then "adopted" as public streets by the County; at some point "the powers that be" figured out that streets which were not "adopted" paid the same taxes so why create more public streets and burden the County or City with more road maintenance obligations?
-The fact that 80% of the community was "grandfathered in" with road maintenance benefits paid by everyone did not seem to bother the decision makers (even though they personally benefited by "letting" neighbors on private streets share in the cost of their street maintenance.)
+But while many (most) streets developed were then "adopted" as public streets by the County, at some point "the powers that be" figured out that streets which were not "adopted" paid the same taxes so why create more public streets and burden the County or City with more road maintenance obligations?
+The fact that 80% of the community was "grandfathered in" with road maintenance benefits paid by everyone did not seem to bother the decision makers.

-Prior to 2012 there was little “friction” between the private street residents and the rest of Orinda.
-It cost the average homeowner about $400 a year to maintain his/her street.
+Prior to 2012 there was little “friction” between the "private" street residents and the rest of Orinda.
+It cost the average homeowner about $350 a year to maintain his/her street.
 While general tax dollars (State gas tax and County sales tax) went to maintain the public streets, most went to the 29 miles of Arterials and Collectors we all use.
-Very little went to the public Residential Streets which was why Orinda had the worst streets in the Bay Area (excluding the private streets).
+Very little went to the public Residential Streets, which was why Orinda had the worst streets in the Bay Area (with the exception being the private streets).

-In 2012 Orinda voters approved a half cent sales tax which initially produced $1.0 million a year in revenue but that has increased with inflation to $1.2 million.
-In 2014 and 2016 $45 million in bonds were voted for which will ultimately cost the taxpayers $66 million to repay.
-And now, in 2020, an increase in the sales tax to a full one percent, extending 20 years, is being put on the ballot which will ultimately bring in, including inflation, over $60 million.
+In 2012, Orinda voters approved a half cent sales tax which initially produced $1.0 million a year in revenue, but that has increased with inflation.
+In 2014 and 2016, $45 million in bonds were voted for which will ultimately cost the taxpayers $66 million to repay.
+And in 2020 the sales tax increased to a full one percent (bringing in $3.7 million in its first full year).

-The 2012 sales tax, the 2014 and 2016 road bonds, and at least half of the proposed new sales tax were used to repair and will be used to maintain Orinda’s 64 miles of public Residential streets.
+The 2012 sales tax and the 2014 and 2016 road bonds were used to repair Orinda’s 64 miles of public Residential streets.
 Effectively, the only people who benefit from those repairs and maintenance are the 4,200 households living on those streets.
-While half of the "private” street residents do use some of the public Residential streets to access their streets, even that use is “de minimis” with the vast majority of the wear and tear resulting from the garbage trucks servicing the homes on the public Residential streets.
-So “private” street residents, in addition to paying to maintain their own streets, are paying significant taxes to maintain someone else’s street they never use.
+Half of the residents living on "private" streets enter the road system on Collectors or Arterials, completely bypassing the public Residential streets.
+The other half of the "private" Street residents do use the public Residential streets to access their streets, but that use is “de minimis”, with the vast majority of the wear and tear resulting from the garbage trucks servicing the homes on those public Residential streets.
+"Private" Street residents, in addition to paying to maintain their own streets, are paying SIGNIFICANT taxes to maintain their neighbors' streets which they never use.

-Since 2012 the sales tax has brought in / cost about $8 million.
-Since “private” street households represent about 20 percent of Orinda, they paid $1.6 million of these taxes.
+The 2012 sales tax brought in $9.5 million over its 8 year term.
+Since “private” street households represent 22 percent of Orinda's families, they paid $2.1 million of these taxes.

-The 2014 and 2016 road bonds are going to cost $66 million to repay (through 2037).
+The 2014 and 2016 road bonds will cost $66 million to repay (through 2037).
 These bonds are repaid with an ad valorem tax based on a property’s assessed value.
-While “private” street homes only represent 20% of Orinda by number, they have a higher average assessed value and account for, in aggregate, 25% of Orinda’s property tax base.
+While “private” street homes only represent 22% of Orinda by number, they have a higher average assessed value and account for, in aggregate, 25% of Orinda’s property tax base.
 Thus, the “private” street homes will ultimately repay $16.5 million of the total bond payments.

 There is no way to prevent these costs.
-The past sales tax is past and the bonds cannot be restructured.
-And there is no way to exempt private street residents from a new sales tax.
+The 2012 sales tax is past and the bonds cannot be restructured.
+And there is no way to exempt private street residents from the new sales tax.